santanuroul123/argocd-in-one-shot/05_argocd_features/app_of_apps/README.md

 argocd/root-app           https://172.31.19.178:33893  argocd     default  Synced     Healthy  Auto-Prune  <none>                    https://github.com/Amitabh-DevOps/argocd-demos.git  app_of_apps/apps
 ```

-> Note `online-shop-app` is created because in `argocd-demos` repo we already have Appliation CRD for online-shop in declarative approach, that why with the help of true gitops it created that also.
+> Note `online-shop-app` is created because in `argocd-demos` repo we already have Appliation CRD for online-shop in declarative approach, that's why with the help of true gitops it created that also.

 ---